-- .1 Secure equipment to hollow or solid masonry, tile and plaster surfaces with lead anchors. - .2 Secure equipment to poured concrete with expandable inserts. - .3 Secure equipment to hollow masonry walls or suspended ceilings with toggle bolts. - .4 Support equipment, conduit or cables using clips, spring loaded bolts, cable clamps designed as accessories to basic channel members. - .5 Fasten exposed conduit or cables to building construction or support system using straps. - .1 One-hole aluminum or stainless steel straps to secure surface conduits and cables 50 mm and smaller. - .2 Two-hole aluminum or stainless steel straps for conduits and cables larger than 50 mm. - .3 Beam clamps to secure conduit to exposed steel work. - .6 Suspended support systems. - .1 Support individual cable or conduit runs with 6 mm dia threaded rods and spring clips. - .2 Support 2 or more cables or conduits on channels supported by 6 mm dia threaded rod hangers where direct fastening to building construction is impractical. - .7 For surface mounting of two or more conduits use channels at 1 m on centre spacing. - .8 Provide metal brackets, frames, hangers, clamps and related types of support structures where indicated or as required to support conduit and cable runs. - .9 Ensure adequate support for raceways and cables dropped vertically to equipment where there is no wall support. - .10 Do not use wire lashing or perforated strap to support or secure raceways or cables.
+- .1 Secure equipment to hollow or solid masonry, tile and plaster surfaces with lead anchors. - .2 Secure equipment to poured concrete with expandable inserts. - .3 Secure equipment to hollow masonry walls or suspended ceilings with toggle bolts. - .4 Support equipment, conduit or cables using clips, spring loaded bolts, cable clamps designed as accessories to basic channel members. - .5 Fasten exposed conduit or cables to building construction or support system using straps: - .1 One-hole aluminum or stainless steel straps to secure surface conduits and cables 50 mm and smaller. - .2 Two-hole aluminum or stainless steel straps for conduits and cables larger than 50 mm. - .3 Beam clamps to secure conduit to exposed steel work. - .6 Suspended support systems: - .1 Support individual cable or conduit runs with 6 mm dia threaded rods and spring clips. - .2 Support two or more cables or conduits on channels supported by 6 mm dia threaded rod hangers where direct fastening to building construction is impractical. - .7 For surface mounting of two or more conduits use channels at 1 m on center spacing. - .8 Provide metal brackets, frames, hangers, clamps and related types of support structures where indicated or as required to support conduit and cable runs. - .9 Ensure adequate support for raceways and cables dropped vertically to equipment where there is no wall support.